warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 ## Cloud Consumption Model

-<aside role="complementary" aria-label="availability">The Cloud Consumption Model (CCM) is a new tier-based pricing model,
+<aside role="complementary" aria-label="availability">The Cloud Consumption Model (CCM) is a new plan- and tier-based pricing model,
-available on Bluemix public regions.</aside>
+available on Bluemix Public regions.</aside>

-The CCM offers a number of performance and pricing tiers for using [Cloudant on Bluemix](https://www.ng.bluemix.net/docs/#services/Cloudant/index.html#Cloudant).
+The CCM offers a number of performance and pricing plans for using [Cloudant on Bluemix](https://www.ng.bluemix.net/docs/#services/Cloudant/index.html#Cloudant).
 The standard plan tiers are distinguished by the maximum number of Lookups, Writes, and Queries.
-Each tier has a base 20 GB storage allocation, with extra storage available at $0.0014 per GB per hour (indicative pricing as at August 2016).
+Each standard plan has a base 20 GB storage allocation, with extra storage available at $0.0014 per GB per hour (indicative pricing as at August 2016).
 The plan prices range from free,